 TCL adheres to the standards of behavior as stated in The Student Code for South Carolina Technical Colleges, published by the State Board for Technical and Comprehensive Education, in addition to policies set forth in the Student Handbook in the TCL catalog.
 The Dean of Students (who is a direct report to the Vice President for Student Affairs) is the college's administrative officer responsible for student discipline.
-Students causing discipline problems should be referred to the Student Affairs Division using either the Student Concern Form or the Student Early Alert Form.
+Students causing discipline problems should be referred to the Student Affairs Division using either the Student Concern Form or the Early Alert Referral Form.
 Faculty should become familiar with the Student Affairs Resources Guide in the Faculty Resources section on the TCL website.
+The Student Concern Form is located in the Faculty Resources section on the TCL website and the Early Alert Referral Form is located through Etrieve in Self-Service.
+All faculty should have access to the Early Alert Referral Form.
+Go to "tclcontent.etrieve.cloud", click on "Faculty and Staff" and then click the purple square with the white square and select "Central".
+Then under "Forms", the Early Alert Referral Form, is listed.